DavidKrau/terraform-provider-simplemdm/docs/resources/assignmentgroup.md

 ### Required

-- `name` (String) The name of the assignment group.
+- `name` (String) The name of the Assignment Group.

 ### Optional

 - `apps` (Set of String) Optional.
 List of Apps assigned to this assignment group
 - `apps_push` (Boolean) Optional.
-Set true if you would like to send push apps command after assignment group creation or changes.
+Set true if you would like to send push Apps command after assignment group creation or changes.
 Defaults to false.
 - `apps_update` (Boolean) Optional.
-Set true if you would like to send update apps command after assignment group creation or changes.
+Set true if you would like to send update Apps command after assignment group creation or changes.
 Defaults to false.
 - `auto_deploy` (Boolean) Optional.
-Whether the apps should be automatically pushed to devices when they join any of the related device groups.
+Whether the Apps should be automatically pushed to device(s) when they join this Assignment Group.
 Defaults to true
 - `devices` (Set of String) Optional.
-List of Devices assigned to this assignment group
+List of Devices assigned to this Assignment Group
 - `group_type` (String) Optional.
 Type of assignment group.
 Must be one of standard (for MDM app/media deployments) or munki for Munki app deployments.
 Defaults to standard.
 - `groups` (Set of String) Optional.
-List of Device Groups assigned to this assignment group
+List of Device Groups assigned to this Assignment Group
 - `install_type` (String) Optional.
 The install type for munki assignment groups.
 Must be one of managed, self_serve, managed_updates or default_installs.
 This setting has no effect for non-munki (standard) assignment groups.
 Defaults to managed.
 - `profiles` (Set of String) Optional.
 List of Custom Configuration Profiles assigned to this assignment group
 - `profiles_sync` (Boolean) Optional.
-Set true if you would like to send sync profiles command after assignment group creation or changes.
+Set true if you would like to send Sync Profiles command after Assignment Group creation or changes.
 Defaults to false.

 ### Read-Only

-- `id` (String) ID of a Assignment Group in SimpleMDM
+- `id` (String) ID of the Assignment Group in SimpleMDM

 ## Import